LapisHusky/speedymppserver/README.md

 ## Notes
 Because this server is made for performance testing and as a bot playground, there is a customId option in .env.
 If set to 1 or greater, users will be able to create x number of random IDs for themself, by sending a customId value in authentication request messages.
 This field's value can be anything from 1 to the number of IDs allowed by the server.

-Example: `00 01 45` - this would give the user their 69th custom ID.
-0 or invalid values are equivalent to not having the field at all, or give you your default ID.
+Example: `00 45` - this would give the user their 69th custom ID.
+0 gives you your default ID.

 This server is NOT intended to be a safe server for people to use to play the piano together or chat.
 It is purely meant as a playground for coders.
 It lacks some features such as adminmsg, saved channel data, and rate limits, all of which I have no intention of implementing later.
 It does, however, support most of the official server's protocol and message types.